 She PAINTED trees on a wall of a business owned by gentrifiers on an avenue that has been instrumental in the growth of gentrification in Bed-Stuy and folks are supposed to walk by and feel a sense of connection to nature and community, when there is a living tree BEHIND that building, around the corner, and on every block they walk down?
 GTFOHWTBS!

 I’m supposed to work with her to make green space more accessible, for what?
 So she can feel more comfortable?
+So that I can continue to perform the emotional labor she so comfortably delegates to other people?
 I don’t have a problem finding community gardens to hang out in!

 Not tuh-day, Sally Struthers!